10 Traveller reviews from Holiday Watchdog

+"We (me and my wife) have spent one week in a escape water villa for vacation.
 Our villa on the water was great with a beautifull view on the ocean.
 You can sweam (and snork with the hotel equipment) with a lot of fish directly from your deck. (magnificient !! ) The bad points are : - the food which is not at the level of a 5 star hotel. - the management who walk from you without a smile or a hello. (for the price we have paid, they can do an effort)"

 - Travel date: 30th October 2007

 Coco Palm Bodi Huthi

+"Recently return from Coco Palm Bodi Huthi.
+The resort is outstanding.
+We stayed in a beach villa which was amazing.
+I have been to several resorts in Maldives and this has to be one of the best.
 My only complaint would be the price of meals and drinks in resort.
 Whilst I appreciate the fact that its 5* I think the price were seriously over inflated. Â£9.00 for cheese and biscuit (and I mean biscuit!!!)
 Think it great, but Evason resorts are better.
 D & N"

 - Travel date: 10th October 2007

 "Wonderful resort - all staff extremely friendly.
 Nice little touches - cold flannels and cocktails on arrival.
 Champagne and fruit in room.
 Villa extremely luxurious with huge 'teacup' bath and private pool big enough to swim in at the back.
 Twice daily room service.
 Restaurants both excellent food and service.
 Spa service and treatments excellent.
 Things to look out for - huge bats flying through the trees. herons and cute hermit crabs.
 Tip - some of the sand is quite stony so take some waterproof shoes for in the sea.
 Otherwise just enjoy!"